Examination – Ryedale Local Plan Sites Document and Policies Map.

 At the Public Hearing and Examination of the Ryedale Local Plan Sites Document and Policies Map on the afternoon of 25th September 2018, Ryedale District Council finally conceded that the Brambling Fields junction upgrade scheme, which cost the residents of Ryedale and North Yorkshire £6million pounds, and which was deemed ‘critical’ in order to facilitate large scale development in Malton and Norton, as part of the Ryedale Plan, has failed to deliver the reductions in traffic movements through Butcher Corner on which the Plan depends.

-When asked by the government appointed Planning Inspector to explain “the additional impact from the development proposed in the sites document, in terms of the impact on that junction”, the officer replied: “It is still over-capacity.”
+When asked by the government appointed Planning Inspector to explain “the additional impact from the development proposed in the sites document, in terms of the impact on that junction”, the planning officer replied: “It is still over-capacity.”

 Since I was the only member of the public present in the council chamber when this bombshell was dropped, I am grateful to the Planning Inspector for agreeing to my request that the Public Hearing sessions audio recordings be made available online.
 It is regrettable however, that despite my repeated requests to the Chief Executive of Ryedale District Council, transcriptions of the audio have not been made available.
 (If you have a hearing impediment you are being actively discriminated against).